ENSpunks/LLC/Introduction.md

 Not reflected in those costs are my education and years of professional practice.
 However, in at least one instance, illustrated above, a subdomain from TOKENIZATION LLC under the LLC Oracle could have protected at least two individuals from a $7M surplus judgment.

-There are millions of Delaware LLCs, nearly all of them paid a filing fee, pay a Delaware registered agent fee annually, and pay a $300 Annual Franchise Tax.
-TOKENIZATION LLC abstracts those fees away.

 ### Status: